vt-middleware/ldaptive/docs/guide/authentication.md

 allowMultipleDns | false | whether to throw an exception if multiple entries are found with the search filter subtreeSearch | false | whether a subtree search should be performed; by default a onelevel search is used

 The {user} search filter argument is always assigned the user value from AuthenticationRequest#getUser(), so the userFilterArgs property only needs to be set when you specify custom arguments.
-Note that the SearchDnResolver will open and close a connection for every authentication.
+Note that if you supply a `DefaultConnectionFactory` a connection will be opened and closed for every authentication.

 If your directory does not allow anonymous access to the attribute used for DN resolution then you can configure a `BindConnectionInitializer`: